No Win No Fee Medical Negligence Solicitors In Lancaster

-If your application is not successful, and you are not awarded compensation, your lawyer will waive their legal fees.
+If your application fails, your lawyer will waive their legal fees.
 The other party may seek to claim their legal expenses from you.
 To avoid you having to make this payment personally, we can help you arrange a specialist after the event insurance policy which will take care of since you are requested to pay.

 As your lawyer will be undertaking the financial risk themselves, they will conduct an investigation to ensure your claim has a good chance of success.
 If so, they will offer you the opportunity to raise a claim with a No Win No Fee* agreement.

 The best way to find out about your options is to contact The Medical Negligence Experts today.
-We are happy to offer a free, no-obligation consultation to discuss any questions you may have about the costs associated with beginning a compensation claim and the amount of compensation you may expect to receive.
+We’re happy to offer a free, no-obligation consultation to discuss any questions you may have.

 Claiming Compensation on behalf of Another Person

 Our medical negligence solicitors in Lancaster represent litigation friends.
-These are individuals who bring a claim on behalf of a medical negligence victim who is unable to do so themselves, which may be because they are a minor, or if they are suffering from a mental illness or condition which prevents them from managing their own legal and financial affairs.
+These are individuals who bring a claim on behalf of a medical negligence victim who cannot do so themselves.

-If you are not already an approved litigation friend, we can assist you in obtaining the agreement from a court to do act in that capacity.
+If you’re not already a litigation friend, we help you obtain an agreement from a court to become one.
 Litigation friends can be partners or spouses, adult children, close friends, and professionals like solicitors or accountants.

 Settling a Compensation Claim out of Court